threewebcode/W3/blockchain/ton.md

 The contract language is function c style.
 It is compiled into assembly codes.
 The assembly codes are converted into binary codes by the fift assembler.
 The operation codes can be used directly the func language.
 The functions can also be implemented by the assembly codes.

+## Smart Contract

+The smart contract is made of codes and data.
+The data is the state and the code is logic.
+The language has strict types.
+The error during the compilation time can detect the problem ahead of runtime.
+Here is a [tutorial](http://tonhelloworld.com/02-contract/) for reference.